 Join us on a unique ski touring adventure in Ridder and enjoy an unforgettable deep powder skiing in the woods!
-Kazakhstan is an amazing country of adventures offering new experience, new destination as well as new culture for skiers.
-We offer you the opportunity to ski in the Altai Mountains that are spread out over 4 countries: Russia, China, Mongolia and Kazakhstan.
+Kazakhstan is an amazing country for adventures, offering new experience, new destination as well as new culture for skiers.
+We offer you the opportunity to ski in the Altai Mountains that stretch over 4 countries: Russia, China, Mongolia and Kazakhstan.

 The unique geography and climate of the Altai mountain range means it gets early and heavy snowfall every year, allowing us to open the backcountry season early in November and December.
-The Kazakh Altai is truly considered to be one of the snowiest mountain region in Kazakhstan!
+The Kazakh Altai is truly considered to be one of the snowiest mountain regions of Kazakhstan!

 We can organise custom trips on dates to suit your group – please contact us for more details and to agree dates.

 Best timing: November – December and late February – March (deep winter is usually considered too cold even for locals)

 Group size: 4-6 people